 About the Honors Residential Commons

-The Honors Residential Commons is a community of faculty, staff, and students who share a deep intellectual curiosity.
-This program offers freshman through senior–level university honors students and graduate students an interdisciplinary opportunity to capitalize on the rich history and tradition of Virginia Tech while living and learning with faculty and students in a unique and intentional environment.
-The HRC is led by a live–in faculty principal and supported by over thirty faculty, staff, and community members.
+The Honors Residential Commons (HRC) is a community of faculty, staff, and students who share a deep intellectual curiosity.
+This program offers first-year through senior-level university honors students and graduate students an interdisciplinary opportunity to capitalize on the rich history and tradition of Virginia Tech while living and learning with faculty and students in a unique and intentional environment.
+The HRC is led by a live-in faculty principal and supported by over 30 faculty, staff, and community members.

 The Honors Residential Commons at East Ambler Johnston strives to engage a diverse community of students pursuing development of themselves, relationships with others, and the projection of their passions into the greater community with unwavering curiosity and a commitment to lifelong service and learning.